A Tailor-Made Kazakhstan Tour

 We will build an itinerary that matches your personality and desires – let us do the hard work for you.

-Start Point: Your Home Destination: Nur Sultan, Kazakkhstan Travel: Arrive by Train or Plane Notes: Long distance trains connect Nur Sultan with Moscow
+Start Point: Your Home Destination: Nur-Sultan (Kazakhstan) Travel: Arrive by Train or Plane Notes: Long distance trains connect Nur Sultan with Moscow

 Arrive in Nur Sultan – previously known as Astana – from your home departure point.
 Transfer to a 5* city centre hotel.
 Spend the afternoon seeing the capital’s sights or relax by the pool.

-Start Point: Nur Sultan Destination: Shymkent Travel: Fly Notes: 2 hours
+Start Point: Nur-Sultan Destination: Shymkent Travel: Plane Notes: 2 hours

 Your flight leaves for Shymkent at around 13.00, so no rush this morning.
 After transferring to the airport, the short flight will touch down in the city of Shymkent, near the southern border with Uzbekistan.